socalesc/socalesc.github.io/README.md

-This blog is under constructions and heavily inspired by Lilian's blog https://lilianweng.github.io/
+This blog is under construction and heavily inspired by Lilian's blog https://lilianweng.github.io/